The medical term for a knocked out tooth is "avulsed" tooth.

 If your tooth is badly broken, your nerve endings may be exposed.
 You will need immediate dental help to avoid infection and pain.

-You may not need an emergency visit for a simple chip or broken tooth.
-You should still have it fixed to avoid sharp edges that can cut the lips or tongue.
+You may not need an emergency visit for a simple chip or a broken tooth that is not causing you discomfort.
+You should still have the tooth fixed to avoid sharp edges that can cut the lips or tongue.

 If you cannot close your upper and lower teeth together, your jaw may be broken.
 This requires immediate medical help at a dentist or hospital.